 Warranty: 90 day money back guarantee/1 year free service contract/3 year limited warranty

 The saws comes in two models, either as a double bevel compound sliding miter saw (DHS790) or a double bevel compound non-slider (DHS716).
 Otherwise, the saws are much the same.
 You can also purchase either saw as a full kit with BOTH the AC module and two FLEXVOLT batteries or ONLY with the 120V AC Adapter module.
 To me it’s a moot point – unless you already have a couple of FLEXVOLT batteries on hand, you’ll want to purchase the full kit in order to take advantage of both power source options.

-I’ve had the luxury of using the DHS790AT2 (includes 2 Batteries, Fast Charger, 120V AC Adapter) since the fall of 2016.
+I’ve had the luxury of using the DHS790AT2 (includes 2 Batteries, Fast Charger, 120V AC Adapter) for several months.
 My comments, except those that relate to the sliding function of the saw, also apply to the DHS716.

 AC AND DC POWER

-In mid-2016 DeWALT introduced its new FLEXVOLT battery platform (visit the FLEXVOLT microsite), one of the most significant innovations in battery technology that we’ve seen in some time.
+The FLEXVOLT battery platform (visit the FLEXVOLT microsite) is one of the most significant innovations in battery technology that we’ve seen in some time.
 FLEXVOLT batteries are unique in that they can produce either: 20V MAX (18V nominal), 60V MAX (54V nominal) of power, or, when two batteries are used simultaneously, 120V MAX (108V nominal).